 - 1. Defining the extent of the problem (i.e. what has happened, how/why it happened, and if appropriate how much product is affected); - 2.
-Notify your verifier of the problem and take immediate action to restore control (e.g. boil the water for 1 minute / disinfect with chlorine or use an alternative temporary supply of safe water until the problem has been rectified); arrange for repairs and maintenance to be carried out on the reticulation system or the treatment system as required; remove the source of the contamination (e.g. re-locate septic tanks / feed pads etc. to a safe distance); check that water quality/treatment system is working properly before using the water again; - Dealing with food and other things affected by the problem (e.g. hold/recall/destruction of suspected product / water; and - 4.
+Notify your verifier of the problem and take immediate action to restore control (e.g. boil the water for 1 minute / disinfect with chlorine or use an alternative temporary supply of safe water until the problem has been rectified); arrange for repairs and maintenance to be carried out on the reticulation system or the treatment system as required; remove the source of the contamination; check that water quality/treatment system is working properly before using the water again; - 3.
+Handling of affected things (e.g. put any product / water you suspect has been affected on hold and decide what to do with it); and - 4.
 Preventing re-occurrence (e.g. review maintenance programme; review incident with verifier and/or water professional).